-There are 3 main types of line graphs in statistics namely, a simple line graph, multiple line graph, and a compound line graph.
+There are 3 main types of line graphs in statistics namely, a simple line graph, a multiple line graph, and a compound line graph.
 Each of these graph types has different uses depending on the kind of data that is being evaluated.

 Simple Line Graph

 A simple line graph is a kind of graph that is plotted with only a single line.
-Like in the diagram above, it shows the relationship between two variables.
+Like in the diagram above, shows the relationship between two variables.

-In the example illustrated above the Earnings is the dependent variable while the Year is the independent variable.
+In the example illustrated above Earnings is the dependent variable while the Year is the independent variable.
 This illustration indicates the yearly earnings of an individual over a 5-year period.